Conference Dates: December 8-9, 2021

 - Do the presentation techniques model effective practices for adult learning?

-- Are the presentation techniques adaptable to a virtual presentation model (if needed)?
+- Are the presentation techniques apprppriate for a virtual presentation model?

-NEASC will provide the following for speakers of each confirmed session:
+NEASC will provide the following for all speakers participating in a confirmed session:

 - Support and training for successful virtual presentations